Samsung/tizen-docs/docs/application/native/tutorials/process/performance.md

 - **Time (i)**: Number of instructions being executed
 - **Total (B)**: Total heap memory consumption byte size
 - **Useful Heap (B)**: Size of the heap memory used by the program
 - **Extra Heap (B)**: Size of the heap memory allocated in excess of what the program is using.
-The source of the extra heap memory is:Administrative bytes of the heap memory blockAligned bytes of the requested memory size
+The source of the extra heap memory is:
+  - Administrative bytes of the heap memory block
+  - Aligned bytes of the requested memory size
 - **Stack (B)**: Size of the stacks.
 By default, stack profiling is disabled as it slows profiling.
 It is enabled using the **profile stack** option.

 **Figure: Heap memory profiling results**